lucianotonet/dev-assistant-client/README.md

 - Fork the repository
 - Clone your fork
 - Go to the project folder
-- Install Dev Assistant Client in local mode with `pip install -e .` or `poetry install`
+- Install Dev Assistant Client in local mode with `poetry install`
-- Run `dev-assistant` in your terminal to start the CLI.
-You can use poetry to run the CLI with `poetry run dev-assistant`
+- Run `poetry run dev-assistant` in your terminal to start the CLI.
 - Make your changes
 - Test your changes
 - Commit your changes